 Everyone’s capacity for work is different.
 Think about yours.
 Bearing that in mind, can you realistically take any more on, or even keep going at the speed you’re currently at?
 If the vehicle ahead of you crashed, would you have time to stop?
 Or would your ministry be added to the pile up?
 As spiritual leaders we need to use our time well.
 Yes, we need to get things done.
 But we also need time to reflect, and to spend significant amount of time with God.

 What about your church programme?
 I know of one Salvation Army Corps in the UK that took the courageous decision to cancel all programme for twelve months to pray for God’s vision of the ministry and mission he wanted them to do in their town, before starting to build the programme again from scratch.
 How would your church react if you suggested that?
+Do you feel your church might be in that place following lockdown?
 Would a blank church programme allow members to find their level – a comfortable place where they could organise the discipling events they needed and even serve the community outside of their church?

 Don’t be afraid of the space between you and the next vehicle.
 You don’t have to fill it!
 And it might just save your life!